amywhying/amywhying/README.md

 Grew up in :hong_kong: and went to highschool in :uk:

-Now studying @NEU :us: as a third-year student majoring in CS and minoring in maths.
+Now studying at Northeastern University :us: as a third-year student majoring in CS and minoring in maths.

 ### Work Experience: